Benny Lim: Career

 In 1975, Lim began his career as a police constable in the Singapore Police Force (SPF), inspired by his mother who was also a volunteer social worker.

 On 1 October 1984, Lim was one of four officers from the Internal Security Department (ISD) to be promoted to deputy superintendent.
 He was later promoted to senior assistant commissioner of SPF and deputy director of ISD.

 On 1 April 1997, Lim succeeded Chiang Chie Foo as director of ISD.
 On 1 January 2004, Lim assumed the portfolio of second permanent secretary for the Ministry of Home Affairs (MHA), and promoted to permanent secretary a year later.
 In May 2005, Lim signed a memorandum of understanding with Riaz Mohammad Khan to increase collaboration between Pakistan and Singapore and combat terrorism.

 On 1 September 2011, while concurrently permanent secretary for MHA, Lim succeeded Chiang as permanent secretary for the Prime Minister's Office.
 Two months later, Lim swapped portfolios with Tan Tee How, assuming the position of permanent secretary of the Ministry of National Development, while Tan assumed his position at MHA.
 Lim was also appointed as permanent secretary for the National Security Coordination Secretariat.

 On 30 April 2016, after 37 years in the public service, Lim retired.
 The next day, Lim was appointed as co-managing director of Infocomm Development Authority, to prepare for the merger with the Media Development Authority.
 In a tribute to Lim, Prime Minister Lee Hsien Loong said Lim was “respected and loved as a leader” and added that "the ministers, in particular, will miss his political acumen, strong heart and clear mind".

 On 1 August 2018, Lim was appointed as chairman of the National Parks Board (NParks), succeeding Christina Ong.
-On 1 April 2023, Lim succeeded Bobby Chin Yoke Choong as chairman of the Housing and Development Board.
+On 1 April 2023, Lim succeeded Bobby Chin as chairman of the Housing and Development Board.
 On 30 September 2023, Lim stepped down as chairman of NParks, and he was succeeded by Loh Khum Yean.